 Sales are an important part of every small business; it’s also a common challenge for many small business owners.
-If sales is something you struggle with, it can be helpful to spend some time getting a better understanding of the sales process and fine-tuning your sales skills.
+If sales are something you struggle with, it can be helpful to spend some time getting a better understanding of the sales process and fine-tuning your sales skills.

-To get you moving in the right direction, here are some tips from our advisors to help you improve your skills so you can sell your products and services more effectively.
+To get you moving in the right direction, here are some tips from our sales advisors to help you improve your skills so you can sell your products and services more effectively.

-- Listening is key
+Listening is key

-- People love knowing the process.
+People love knowing the process

-- Manage to the next step.
+Manage to the next step

-Never leave a conversation without identifying and scheduling next steps.
+Never leave a conversation without identifying and scheduling the next steps.
 You don’t want to lose a great opportunity in a game of email cat and mouse trying to find a time that works to continue the conversation.
 Book the next step live to save yourself work and improve your close rates in the process.

-- Never send a quote.
+Never send a quote

 This is a cardinal sin.
 A price without a conversation around value and an opportunity to address any objections is like putting a message in a bottle and hoping someone comes to rescue you.
-Quotes are hard work and you deserve the chance to speak to the prospect live, get their feedback, and answer their questions and objections.
+Quotes are hard work, and you deserve the chance to speak to the prospect live, get their feedback, and answer their questions and objections.

-- Do not prescribe without diagnosing:
+Do not prescribe without diagnosing

-- Do not jump to solutions.
+Do not jump to solutions

 Often the sale is made in showing that you can identify root problems and sharing that you’ve solved similar issues before.
-You needn’t share how you would address the obstacles, so much as sharing what they are and that you’re equipped to help.
+You needn’t share how you would address the obstacles, so much as share what they are and that you’re equipped to help.

-- Play the averages.
+Play the averages